VTimofeenko/flake-modules/README.md

 # Contents

 * `devShellCmds` – creates CI commands that can be run at any time from the devshell.
 * `precommitHooks` – contains my commonly used pre-commit configuration.
+Also has vim quickfix integration for `deadnix` and `statix`
 * `inputsBumper` – allows quickly bumping a version of a flake input and commit it
 * `mkHomeManagerOutputMerge` – a meta module that allows composing homeManagerModules outputs like it happens with nixosModules
+* `formatters` – my common language formatters list.
+Can pull individual formatters into development shell (controlled by option)